 This is the final outcome after the shape of the composite with the anterior composite brush.

-A very nice tip is to use the Excessa ( LM Arte Instruments) to remove in a very smooth way the round area at the transition lines level.
+A very nice tip is to use the LM Arte Eccesso instrument to remove in a very smooth way the round area at the transition lines level.

 Also this instrument can be used at the proximal level and at the buccal area of the veneer.